What is Simple Assault in NJ?

 In the context of simple assault, a person may be charged with a violation of N.J.S.A.
 2C:12-1 for attempting to cause bodily injury, the lesser extent of the two, or for physical menace that puts a person in fear of imminent serious bodily injury.
 As you might imagine, the breadth of the language in this statute is often used to justify simple assault charges when no actual injury occurs.

-What are the Penalties for Simple Assault in New Jersey?
+What are the Fines & Penalties for Simple Assault in New Jersey?

 In New Jersey, simple assault is considered a disorderly persons offense, also referred to as a misdemeanor.
 A disorderly persons offense is punishable by up to 6 months in the county jail and a $1,000 fine.
 Additional penalties can include anger management counseling, community service and thousands in restitution for the victim’s damages.
 It is also common for a simple assault charge to be upgraded to an Aggravated Assault crime if the victim’s injuries are serious, a deadly weapon was used, or if the victim is a police officer or another public servant.
 In fact, you may be charged with aggravated assault for behavior that would otherwise constitute simple assault, if the alleged victim is a paid or volunteer fireman, an emergency medical technician (EMT), teacher, school bus driver, school board member, school administrator, employee of the Division of Child Protection and Permanency, judge, prosecutor, public utility employee, or corrections officer.